30 Apr DIY Elastic Waist Skirt

 3 LAYOUT OUT PATTERN AND CUT FABRIC Next, lay out your fabric and the pattern pieces on a cutting board or a surface that is safe to cut on.
 Draw out the pieces on the fabric if you are not using a pattern paper.
 Pay close attention to the grain of the fabric and make sure the pattern pieces are positioned correctly.
 If you are using a patterned fabric, be extra careful.
 Make the markings where you want them on the different pieces before cutting out.

 1 SKIRT Now the fun begins!
 With right sides together, stitch the skirt front and skirt back at the side seams.
 Leave the bottom open 3 to 4-inches on both sides, for a kick slit.
 Iron the side seams open.

-With right sides together stitch the two waistband pieces together at both ends.
-On one end leave an opening for the elastic to pass through.
+2 WAISTBAND With right sides together stitch the two waistband pieces together at both ends.
+Leave an opening for the elastic to pass through on one end.
 On the other end sew the whole way.
 Press both seams open, then trim seam allowance or with seams pressed open, sew each seam flap down flat on the waistband, so that the elastic moves freely in the casing.

 Next, with wrong sides together, fold the waistband in half and press.
 This casing band will hold the elastic.